Herman (comic strip): Publication history

-Unger's brother Bob was a major influence for the Herman comic.
+Unger's brother Bob was a major influence on the Herman comic.
 Herman was syndicated from 1975 to 1992, when Unger retired, running for 18 years in 600 newspapers in 25 countries.

 In 1990, Herman became the first newspaper cartoon syndicated in East Germany.
 Shortly afterward, Unger produced a new book, Herman: Over the Wall.
 He joked, "Six months later the (Berlin) Wall came down; I think that's what did it."

 On 2 June 1997, Herman returned to syndication with a mix of classic strip reprints and occasional new material under the United Media umbrella.
 "It gives me the opportunity to bring them up to date and to introduce Herman to a new generation," Unger said in the 31 May 1997, edition of the Detroit News.
 He did not expect to return to full-time cartooning but planned to add new material.

 Unger died in 2012; reruns of Herman continue to run on Andrews McMeel Syndication's GoComics website, via the Newspaper Enterprise Association.